matusf/code-jam-5/young_yacks/README.rst

 OUR GAME
 ========

-You're a cow farmer just relaxing and reading the newspaper when you see an interesting article.
+| You're a cow farmer just relaxing and reading the newspaper when you see an interesting article.
-"NASA *thinks* aliens will invade **earth**\!", you put down your newspaper.
+| "NASA *thinks* aliens will invade **earth**\!", you put down your newspaper.
-What about your cows?!?
+| What about your cows?!?
 You get an ingenious idea! **Who would wanna come to a dead planet?**
-*And so, your journey begins*.
+| *And so, your journey begins*.
 Your journey as a cow farmer killing earth.

 INSERT GIF OF GAMEPLAY

 Starting Out
 ------------

-.. warning:: text

 **OUR GAME needs python 3.7 or higher**

 1. Install dependencies: